trawick/emptyhammock-out-of-date/README.md

 ## Synopsis

 Report newer available versions of Python packages in an environment, classified by the criticality of the update.
-This is based on examination of the environment (or the equivalent of `pip freeze`), a database that classifies releases by criticality, and access to PyPI.
+This is based on examination of the current environment (or the equivalent of `pip freeze` from a different environment), a database that classifies releases by criticality, and access to PyPI.

 ## Target audience